ocryptocode/educate/README.md

 Universities charge thousands of dollars , when you can learn everything with educate.

-A revolutionary AI education system.
+A revolutionary AI education system

 This is an education only powered by AI